lapingenieur/mancho.sh/docs/tutorial.md

 ---

+Let's move on !
 If you don't remember a command's name or you just want to find a command which does a particular action, you can use **description mode** :

         mancho.sh --desc